Releases: uport-project/uport-credentials

 New method createDisclosureResponse

-To better support two-way communication between all types of uPort clients, it is now possible to create a disclosure response as well as a request from uport-credentials
+To better support two-way communication between all types of uPort clients, it is now possible to create a disclosure response as well as a request from uport-credentials.
+This is the response part of the selective disclosure flow, and is equivalent to what gets returned by the mobile app when a disclosure is approved.

--> createVerificationSignatureRequest
+createVerificationRequest -> createVerificationSignatureRequest

-Another name change to clarify that this request asks for a signature from a user, on the provided unsignedClaim
+Another name change to clarify that this request asks for a signature from a user, on the provided unsignedClaim.

--> authenticateDisclosureResponse
+receive, authenticate -> authenticateDisclosureResponse

-method has been renamed to reflect that it is verifying the response to a selective disclosure request, as well as the fact that the original request came from the verifying identity (i.e. the current Credentials
+The receive method has been removed, and the equivalent authenticate method has been renamed to reflect that it is verifying the response to a selective disclosure request, as well as the fact that the original request came from the verifying identity (i.e. the current Credentials instance).
+This makes the selective disclosure flow suitable for user authentication.

 New method verifyDisclosure

 This is a new function to verify a JWT that is not necessarily part of a selective disclosure request (e.g. a JWT that is part of a public profile, or given from a third party).
-It differs from authenticateDisclsoureResponse
+It differs from authenticateDisclsoureResponse in that it does not verify an authentication challenge, so doesn't confirm that the request originated from this identity.
+Instead it just verifies the data and signer of the claim, and returns the verified object.

--> createVerification
+attest -> createVerification

-to better clarify that the return value of the attestation creation method is a JWT, and that it does no sending of the attestation/verification on its own.
-In addition, we have adopted the language verification
+We have renamed attest to better clarify that the return value of the attestation creation method is a JWT, and that it does no sending of the attestation/verification on its own.
+In addition, we have adopted the language verification to refer to the most general sense of attestation, claim, and credential, as the language often can get confusing.

 New method createTxRequest